JasperFx/marten/documentation/documentation/documents/diagnostics.md

 **All of the functionality in this section was added as part of Marten v0.8**

-Marten has a limited facility now for listening and even intercepting document persistence events with the `IDocumentSessionListener` interface:
+Marten has a facility for listening and even intercepting document persistence events with the `IDocumentSessionListener` interface:

 <[sample:IDocumentSessionListener]>